prebuild/prebuild-install/README.md

 ## Usage

-Change your package.json install script to:
+1) add prebuild-install to the dependencies of your package

+2) Add this install script to your package.json:

 ```json
 {